altillimity/Auto137/README.md

 # Auto137

-There already is quite a bunch of programs doing the same, that is managing an automatic satellite receiving / decoding station aimed at NOAA / METEOR, but none worked the way I wanted it to...
+There already is quite a bunch of programs fullfilling the same function, that is managing an automatic satellite receiving / decoding station aimed at NOAA / METEOR, but none worked the way I wanted it to...
 So was born Auto137, a python-based autonomous APT / LRPT / etc station made to easily support more options and be cleaner (only 1 language).

 ### What it does